 FINANCIAL PROTECTION & ABTOT

-The Association of Bonded Travel Organisers Trust Limited (ABTOT) provides financial protection under The Package Travel and Linked Travel Arrangements Regulations 2018 for Interrailingpackages Ltd, and in the event of their insolvency, protection is provided for the following:
+The Association of Bonded Travel Organisers Trust Limited (ABTOT) provides financial protection under The Package Travel and Linked Travel Arrangements Regulations 2018 for Interrailingpackages Ltd Membership 5351, and in the event of their insolvency, protection is provided for:

-ABTOT cover provides for a refund in the event you have not yet travelled or repatriation if you are abroad.
-Please note that bookings made outside the EU are only protected by ABTOT when purchased directly with Interrailingpackages Ltd.
+ABTOT cover provides for a refund in the event you have not yet travelled or repatriation if transportation was included in your package.
+Please note that bookings made outside the UK are only protected by ABTOT when purchased directly with Interrailingpackages Ltd.

 In the unlikely event that you require assistance whilst abroad due to our financial failure, please call our 24/7 helpline on 01702 811397 and advise you are a customer of an ABTOT protected travel company.